 thinkstep-anz’s new report suggests that New Zealand’s built environment may be responsible for approximately 20 percent of New Zealand’s gross carbon footprint.

 Previous estimates have suggested more conservative figures- between two to five percent of emissions were suggested in a report last month by the Productivity Commission.

-The thinkstep-anz report arrives at the larger figure for the climate emissions of buildings than previous studies because it uses a different methodology, which is widely applied internationally and has been utilised by organisations such as the European Commission and Motu Economic and Public Policy Research here in New Zealand.
+The thinkstep-anz report arrives at the larger figure for the climate emissions of buildings than previous studies because it uses a different methodology, which is widely applied internationally and has been utilized by organizations such as the European Commission and Motu Economic and Public Policy Research here in New Zealand.